 Contrary to popular belief, it’s not just illegal opioids that we should be concerned about, as there has also been a sharp increase of opioid prescriptions written in the past two decades.

 Most states have established prescription drug monitoring programs to curb the overprescribing of painkillers.
-While taking opioids after surgery can be effective, ongoing use of opioids can lead to substance addiction.
+While taking opioids after surgery can be effective, ongoing use of opioids can lead to dependence requiring addiction treatment.

 Related: Opioid Addiction and Treatment